QiaLin/FreshStart-2025/README.md

     flask: The core framework for building your backend.
     flask-cors: A library to handle Cross-Origin Resource Sharing (CORS) if you're running the frontend and backend on different ports.

-You may need additional dependencies based on your project needs, such as database drivers, authentication packages, etc.
 Step 3: Set Up Flask

 run the python file in backend folder using command line in WINDOWS/any system run python.